-This course provides students with a comprehensive overiew of the Linux operating system.
+This course provides students with a comprehensive overview of the Linux operating system.
 Students will be familiar with the Linux command-line environment, utilities, and applications, as well as the graphical user interface environment.
+Didactic portions of this course may be available via distance education delivery methods.
+Outside work required.